Hyundai Accent: Egypt

+Philippines

 In the Philippines, the third generation (MC sedan) was introduced and made available in 2006 exclusively with a 1.5-L D4FA common rail direct injection (CRDi) turbodiesel with VGT with 110. hp and 240 Nm with a 5-speed manual transmission.
 A number of units saw action in the taxi industry because of its fuel efficiency coupled with cheaper diesel fuel costs.